nelsonfigueroa/blackscreen/README.md

 ### Troubleshooting

 If at any point your built-in display remains black even after disconnecting an external monitor, try closing and opening the laptop lid to reset.

-## Disclaimer

-This app uses a private macOS API (`CGSConfigureDisplayEnabled`) that is not publicly documented by Apple.
-It could break in future macOS updates.
-Use at your own risk.